anvilco/spectaql/README.md

 - Will automatically generate documentation for all Types, Fields, Queries, Mutations, Arguments and Subscriptions by default.
 - Supports blacklisting entire areas (e.g. "don't show Mutations") and 1-off blacklisting.
 - Supports providing examples via static metadata, or dynamically via a custom generator plugin that you control.
-- Supports (beta) dynamic grouping and arranging of data via a custom data arrangment plugin that you control.
+- Supports (beta) dynamic grouping and arranging of data via a custom data arrangement plugin that you control.
 - Supports light tweaking or complete customization of CSS, JS and HTML output via themes.
 - Supports markdown just about everywhere you can provide text.
 - Live preview mode while developing.